Martin Stanislaus Brennan

 Martin Stanislaus Brennan (July 23, 1845 – October 3, 1927) was an American Roman Catholic priest and scientist known for writing books about religion and science.

 Brennan wrote science textbooks for children as well as general interest books on scientific topics and was a popular lecturer in Europe and Palestine as well as in his hometown, St. Louis, Missouri.

 Early life

-Born in Ballinroe, Castleiney, Co Tipperary, Ireland, Brennan's family immigrated to the United States when he was age three, settling in St. Louis.
+Born in Ballinroe, Castleiney, County Tipperary, Ireland, Brennan's family immigrated to the United States when he was age three, settling in St. Louis.
 His parents, William C. Brennan and Margaret Hackett, were both from Tipperary.
 Brennan attended the Cathedral Parish School in St. Louis and served as an altar server at the Cathedral Church.

 Education

 Brennan attended Christian Brothers College in St. Louis, receiving a Bachelor of Arts in 1865 and a Master of Arts in 1869, He studied theology at Saint Vincent's College in Cape Girardeau, Missouri.
-In 1889, Brennan was ordained a priest for the Archdiocese of Saint Louis.
+In 1869, Brennan was ordained a priest for the Archdiocese of Saint Louis.
 He became a professor of astronomy and geology at Kenrick Theological Seminary in St. Louis in 1892.
 Brennan obtained a Doctor of Science in 1896 from Christian Brothers.